 An English metallurgist, Harry Brearly, was trying to improve rifle barrels just before the first world war.
 He found that adding chromium to steel inhibited its natural tendency to rust.
 This is because of a chromium-rich oxide coating that seals the metal from the elements.

-But it wasn’t until the 1930s until people thought of using stainless steel on cars.
+But it wasn’t until the 1930s that people thought of using stainless steel on cars.
 The Allegheny Ludlum Steel company approached Ford Motor Company with the idea of a car to help them sell more stainless steel.

 Ford obliged and produced 6 unpainted Ford Model 68 Deluxes.
 Allegheny Ludlum loaned them out each year to their top salesmen.
 The cars were on the road for ten years and each one of them logged in over 200,000 miles.